 Sonya, an art student, loves the med student Dieter.
-And Siegi, a factory worker, loves Eddie, a bricklayer.
-At a lavish Carnival party at the East Berlin art school, an unintentional exchange of partners starts!
-When everyone takes off their masks, Dieter realizes that he did not spent the evening with Sonya, but with Siegi!
+And Siegi, a factory worker, loves the bricklayer Eddie.
+At a lavish Carnival party at East Berlin’s art school an unintentional exchange of partners begins.
+When everyone takes off their masks, Dieter realizes that he did not spend the evening with Sonya, but with Siegi!

-Although director Slatan Dudow was a celebrated proletarian director and collaborator of Bertolt Brecht, East German officials had problems with this film.
+Director Slatan Dudow, a collaborator of Bertolt Brecht and Hanns Eisler, was a celebrated DEFA director, yet East German officials had problems with the film.
 They saw it as undermining their plan to bring together the intelligentsia and workers; they also objected to the film’s sensuality, which they perceived as a challenge to socialist morality.
-Campaigns organized against the film, however, could not prevent the light and fanciful romantic comedy from becoming a box office hit.
-The audience was intrigued by the upbeat musical score, the young, fresh faces on screen and the storyline, which was both sensuous and free of ideology.
+Campaigns that were organized against the film, however, could not prevent the light and fanciful romantic comedy from becoming a box office hit.
+The audience was intrigued by the upbeat musical score, the young, fresh faces on screen and the sensuous story line.

 - Biographies & Filmographies